History of the Song dynasty: Founding of the Song

 The emperor said, 'The life of man is short.
-Happiness is to have the wealth and means to enjoy life, and then to be able to leave the same prosperity to one's descendents.
+Happiness is to have the wealth and means to enjoy life, and then to be able to leave the same prosperity to one's descendants.
 If you, my officers, will renounce your military authority, retire to the provinces, and choose there the best lands and the most delightful dwelling-places, there to pass the rest of your lives in pleasure and peace...would this not be better than to live a life of peril and uncertainty?
 So that no shadow of suspicion shall remain between prince and ministers, we will ally our families with marriages, and thus, ruler and subject linked in friendship and amity, we will enjoy tranquility'...The following day, the army commanders all offered their resignations, reporting (imaginary) maladies, and withdrew to the country districts, where the emperor, giving them splendid gifts, appointed them to high official positions.

 Emperor Taizu developed an effective centralized bureaucracy staffed with civilian scholar-officials and regional military governors and their supporters were replaced by centrally appointed officials.
 This system of civilian rule led to a greater concentration of power in the central government headed by the emperor than had been possible during the previous dynasties.
 In the early 11th century, there were some 30,000 men who took the prefectural exams per year (see imperial examination), which steadily increased to roughly 80,000 by the end of the century, and to 400,000 exam takers during the 13th century.
 Although new municipal governments were often established, the same number of prefectures and provinces were in existence as before the Song came to power.
 Thus although more people were taking exams, roughly the same number were being accepted into the government as in previous periods, making the civil service exams very competitive amongst aspiring students and scholars.

 Emperor Taizu also found other ways to consolidate and strengthen his power, including updated map-making (cartography) so that his central administration could easily discern how to handle affairs in the provinces.
 In 971, he ordered Lu Duosun to update and 're-write all the Tu Jing [maps] in the world'; a daunting task for one individual.
-Nonetheless, he traveled throughout the provinces to collect illustrative gazetteers and as much data as possible.
+Nonetheless, he travelled throughout the provinces to collect illustrative gazetteers and as much data as possible.
 With the aid of Song Zhun, the massive work was completed in 1010, with some 1566 chapters.
 The later Song Shi historical text stated (Wade–Giles spelling):